| Philip H. S. TorrProfessor in Vision and Machine Learning

 1. Introduction, Bayesian methods in vision, pros and

-the ICCV tutorial I did with Yuri Boykov and Ramin Zabih).
+the material ofthe ICCV tutorial I did with Yuri Boykov and Ramin Zabih).

 This part